This post shows students and new users how to turn the HDR feature on or off in Windows 11.

-Widows 11 comes with a feature known as HD Color which shows high dynamic range (HDR) and wide color gamut (WCG) content when available.
+Windows 11 has a feature called HD Color, which shows high dynamic range (HDR) and wide color gamut (WCG) content when available.

-When HDR is enabled, and set to auto, Windows will decide how or when to use it based on different scenarios.
-This is especially useful in game mode or when playing high graphics intense games.
-Having Windows control how HDR is used also free you from manually adjusting your display setting each time you want to experience high quality content.
+When HDR is enabled and set to auto, Windows will decide how or when to use it based on different scenarios.
+This is especially useful in game mode or when playing intense high-graphic games.

 How to Turn on Auto HDR in Windows 11

-Windows 11 has a centralized location for majority of its settings.
-From system configurations to creating new users and updating Windows, all can be done from its System Settings pane.
+Windows 11 has a centralized location for the majority of its settings.
+Everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.

-To get to System Settings, you can use the Windows key + i shortcut or click on Start ==> Settings as shown in the image below:
+To get to System Settings, you can use the Windows key + I shortcut or click on Start ==> Settings, as shown in the image below:

 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.

-On the HDR settings pane, under Display capabilities set the Auto HDR settings to On.
+On the HDR settings pane, under Display capabilities, set the

 How to Disable HDR in Windows 11

-To go Start ==> Settings ==> System ==> Display ==> HDR and turn off both Playing streaming HDR video and Use HDR.
+To Start ==> Settings ==> System ==> Display ==> HDR and turn off both Playing streaming HDR video and Use HDR.

-That’s should do it!
+That should do it!

-This post showed you how to enable or turn on HDR and auto HDR feature in Windows 11.
+This post showed you how to enable or turn on HDR and the auto HDR feature in Windows 11.
 If you find any error above, please use the comment form below to report.